Please visit this Google doc for shorter, up-to-date versions of Nell’s biography for use in concert programs, press

 Cohen is also an educational media producer and User Experience designer (portfolio at beyondthenotes.org).
-Her unique videos and interactive media have been viewed by thousands online.
+Her unique videos and interactive media have been viewed by tens of thousands online.
 The Boston Globe described her web project Beyond the Notes: Music Inspired by Art as “far more extensive than the usual site devoted to an event or artwork…[with] loads of information connecting the music and art.”
-As a student, she received several university grants for her digital projects and earned a post-graduate certificate from NYU in educational media design.
+She has received several university grants for her digital projects and earned a post-graduate certificate from NYU in educational media design.

 Cohen publishes her music under Faraway Nearby (ASCAP).
 Scores are available for perusal and purchase upon request.

 Much of my work centers on peoples’ search for meaning through experiences of place—particularly wilderness and rural landscapes.
 I’ve explored this theme by making musical interpretations of the creations of landscape painters and nature writers, as well as composing direct responses to places I myself have known: from the Sierra Nevada to the moors of England.
 I call this body of work “Landscape Music.”
 It encompasses concert music, opera, and music combined with video and photography.

 My projects also often engage with the lives and legacies of mavericks and creative visionaries from history.
 I’m attracted to stories of people, like Mabel Dodge Luhan or John Muir, who grappled with tensions between American individualism and a yearning for community; creativity as a form of spirituality; and an expansive sense of beauty in nature and art as a form of personal and social healing.

 I want to make music that provides emotionally accessible points of entry into intellectually complex subjects.
 Driven by lyricism, contrapuntal textures, syncopated rhythms, and an expressive simplicity in harmony and orchestration, my compositional aesthetic reflects my origins as a progressive rock musician and my love of Early Music as much as it reflects my classical conservatory training.